excelsior-oss/excelsior-jet-maven-plugin/README.md

 Finally, the plugin packs the contents of the `jet/app` directory into a zip archive named `${project.build.finalName}.zip` so as to aid single file re-distribution.
+If you set `<packaging>excelsior-installer</packaging>` configuration parameter the plugin creates Excelsior Installer setup instead.

-In the future, the plugin will also support the creation of Windows installers and OS X app bundles.
+In the future, the plugin will also support the creation of OS X app bundles.

 ## Sample Project